chaos-polymtl/lethe/doc/source/examples/resolved_cfd-dem/sphere-carreau-with-sharp-interface/sphere-carreau-with-sharp-interface.rst

 	0 	-0.000000 -0.000000 -0.000000 0.424717 0.000002 -0.000002

 .. note::
-	Since analysing non-Newtonian flow, there is no known solution for the drag coefficient.
+	Because this analysis concerns non-Newtonian flow, there is no known solution for the drag coefficient.
 For a Newtonian flow at Re = 50, the drag force would be 0.6165.
-Therefore, the drag force was decreased usgin a shear-thinning fluid.
+Therefore, the drag force was decreased using a shear-thinning fluid.

 Possibilities for extension
 -----------------------------